alexch/codelikethis/public/lessons/agile/acceptance_testing.md

 Programmers have to write hooks for phrases like `When("^I ask whether it's Friday yet$")` but once those are coded, the QA or product team can write more tests.

-When Cucumber works it's amazing, but most teams find it slows them down.
+When Cucumber works it's amazingly great, but most teams find it slows them down.

 # Web Testing Frameworks